cerfedino/DoX/README.md

 ```

 ### 3. Run the application
-Finally run the application with
+Finally run the application locally with
 ```bash
 npm run local
 ```